Your expert guide to exploring Maya ruins in Yucatán

 🚾 🛍 🌮💦 (Izamal is a town so it has great facilities.
 The pyramid itself has no facilities)

-📌 This famous yellow city and pueblo magico is home not only to a convent but also to three Maya pyramids, all easily accessed while you’re in town.
+📌 This famous yellow city and pueblo magico is home not only to a convent but also to three Maya pyramids, all easily accessible while you’re in town.

 Izamal was once an important ceremonial centre for the Maya in Yucatan and over 80 pre-Hispanic structures have been found thus far including Kinich Kakmo pyramid, the third-largest pre-Hispanic structure in Mexico by volume.